PLopan/InstagramDownloader/README.md

 Since it doesn't use an API access, you can't download media from a private account.
 ### Compatible media
-Right now InstagramDownloader is able to download single photo posts.
+Right now InstagramDownloader is able to:

+* Download photo posts.
+* Download video posts.

 ## Prerequisites
 ### Python version